rjseymour66/cybersecurity-bash/data-collection/README.md

         exit 2 ;;
     esac
 done
-# shift resets parsed args. shift 5 resets from $6 to $1
+# shift resets parsed args.
+If 3 args were read, this resets the arg count of the next arg to be processed(OPTIND) from $4 to $1.
 # getops tracks args with OPTIND-it refers to the next arg to be processed
 shift $((OPTIND - 1))
 ```